-§ 2108 - Timing for Compliance and Pipeline Prioritization
+§ 2108 - Timing For Compliance And Pipeline Prioritization

-(a) On May 1, 2021, the State Fire Marshal shall commence enforcement of this Article against any new or replacement pipeline near an environmentally and ecologically sensitive area in the coastal zone that is required to use best available technology.

-(b) On October 1, 2021, the State Fire Marshal shall commence enforcement of this Article against an operator of an existing pipeline located near an environmentally and ecologically sensitive area in the coastal zone that is required to submit a risk analysis and a plan to retrofit existing pipelines with the best available technology.

-(c) On April 1, 2023, the State Fire Marshal shall commence enforcement of this Article against an operator of an existing pipeline located near an environmentally and ecologically sensitive area in the coastal zone that is required to complete retrofit of existing pipelines with the best available technology.

-(1) Prioritization of Pipeline Retrofits

-(A) Pipelines requiring retrofit to include best available technology shall be prioritized by the operator.
-Operators should consider the following factors in determining retrofit priority:

-1. pipelines posing a higher risk to environmentally and ecologically sensitive areas;

-2. pipelines in the coastal zone;

-3. pipelines located inland from the coastal zone that pose a more immediate retrofit priority due to a higher potential to impact or result in greater harm to environmentally and ecologically sensitive areas over other pipelines.
+- (a) By July 1, 2019, any new or replacement pipeline near an environmentally and ecologically sensitive area in the coastal zone shall use best available technology. - (b) By January 1, 2020, an operator of an existing pipeline located near an environmentally and ecologically sensitive area in the coastal zone shall submit a risk analysis and a plan to retrofit existing pipelines with the best available technology. - (c) By July 1, 2021, an operator of an existing pipeline located near an environmentally and ecologically sensitive area in the coastal zone shall complete retrofit of existing pipelines with the best available technology. - (1) Prioritization of Pipeline Retrofits - (A) Pipelines requiring retrofit to include best available technology shall be prioritized by the operator.
+Operators should consider the following factors in determining retrofit priority: - 1. pipelines posing a higher risk to environmentally and ecologically sensitive areas; - 2. pipelines in the coastal zone; - 3. pipelines located inland from the coastal zone that pose a more immediate retrofit priority due to a higher potential to impact or result in greater harm to environmentally and ecologically sensitive areas over other pipelines.

-Note: Authority cited: Sections 51013.1, 51013.5, and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1, 51013.5, 51015, 51015.4 and 51016 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.

-§ 2109 - Use of Best Available Technology
+§ 2109 - Use Of Best Available Technology

-(a) All operators of new, replacement, or existing pipelines shall use best available technology as defined by this Article.
-Best available technology includes, but is not limited to, the installation of leak detection technology, automatic shutoff systems, remote controlled sectionalized block valves, Emergency Flow Restriction Devices (EFRDs), or any combination of these technologies.

-(b) When considering best available technologies, operators must evaluate leak detection technology, automatic shutoff systems, remote controlled sectionalized block valves, EFRDs, or any combination of these technologies, taking into consideration whether the processes are currently in use and could be purchased anywhere in the world.

-(c) Operators shall conduct and submit a risk analysis to the State Fire Marshal that evaluates and proposes the use of best available technologies, among other requirements.
+- (a) All operators of new, replacement, or existing pipelines shall use best available technology as defined by this Article.
+Best available technology includes, but is not limited to, the installation of leak detection technology, automatic shutoff systems, remote controlled sectionalized block valves, Emergency Flow Restriction Devices (EFRDs), or any combination of these technologies. - (b) When considering best available technologies, operators must evaluate leak detection technology, automatic shutoff systems, remote controlled sectionalized block valves, EFRDs, or any combination of these technologies, taking into consideration whether the processes are currently in use and could be purchased anywhere in the world. - (c) Operators shall conduct and submit a risk analysis to the State Fire Marshal that evaluates and proposes the use of best available technologies, among other requirements.
 The risk analysis shall include, at a minimum, the requirements of Sections 2111 (Risk Analysis), 2112 (Risk Analysis Assessment), and 2113 (Implementation Plan).
-The State Fire Marshal will assess the adequacy of the risk analysis and supporting documentation submitted by the operator.

-(d) The State Fire Marshal shall determine what is the best available technology and shall consider the effectiveness and engineering feasibility of the technology consistent with the criteria listed in Section 2110 (Best Available Technology Determination).
+The State Fire Marshal will assess the adequacy of the risk analysis and supporting documentation submitted by the operator. - (d) The State Fire Marshal shall determine what is the best available technology and shall consider the effectiveness and engineering feasibility of the technology consistent with the criteria listed in Section 2110 (Best Available Technology Determination).